puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 }
 ```

-#### Add call-point (GET request)
+#### Add callpoint (GET request)

-In the following snippet it is possible to see how to create a call-point in the frinx-test YANG file with using
+The following snippet shows how to create a callpoint in the frinx-test YANG file using the
 'frinx-callpoint@2022-06-22.yang' extension.

 ``` example of using of the frinx-callpoint@2022-06-22.yang in YANG file